SECTION I. KEY BUSINESS AND HUMAN RIGHTS DOCUMENTS

 - An Act respecting the United Nations Declaration on the Rights of Indigenous Peoples, which received Royal Assent in June 2021, and came into force on June 21, 2021.
 This enactment provides that the Government of Canada must take all measures necessary to ensure that the laws of Canada are consistent with the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP).
 The Government must also prepare and implement an action plan to achieve the objectives of UNDRIP.

 - The Canadian government has sought to develop progressive free trade agendas incorporating BHR practices through its free trade agreement (FTA) relationships.
 This inclusive approach to trade is a part of the Government of Canada’s trade diversification strategy that seeks to ensure that Canadian trade policy also reflects the government’s overall economic, social, and environmental objectives.
 It aims to ensure that more Canadians, including women and Indigenous peoples, as well small and medium sized enterprises, have access to the benefits of international trade and investment.
-Some of Canada’s FTAs include the following:
+Canada has 14 bilateral and regional FTAs in force, covering 51 countries.

 - the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP) at the multilateral level;

-- the Canada-United States-Mexico Agreement (CUSMA) at the regional level; and
+- the Canada-United States-Mexico Agreement (CUSMA / USMCA) at the regional level;

-- the Canada-Colombia Agreement on Labour Cooperation at the bilateral level.
+- the Canada-Colombia Agreement on Labour Cooperation (LCA) at the bilateral level.

-- Pursuant to Canada’s obligations under the CUSMA, Canada has implemented an import ban on goods mined, manufactured, or produced in whole or in part with forced labour.
-The Canada Border Services Agency (“CBSA”) is the Canadian agency responsible for enforcing the import ban and is aided by the Employment and Social Development Canada (“ESDC”) – a separate and distinct federal department focused on labour-related programs – in gathering evidence of problematic supply chains.
+- Pursuant to Canada’s obligations under the CUSMA, Canada has implemented an import ban on goods entering Canada, which are mined, manufactured, or produced in whole or in part with forced labour.
+The Canada Border Services Agency (CBSA) is the Canadian agency responsible for enforcing the import ban and is aided by the Employment and Social Development Canada (ESDC) – a separate and distinct federal department focused on labour-related programs – in gathering evidence of problematic supply chains.

 - The CBSA published Memorandum D9-1-6 setting out the applicable Customs Tariff provisions and guidelines regarding this import ban.